kurator-org/kurator-validation/README.md

 Other Python classes made available through this package may be used similarly.
 We recommend using the approaches described in this README to develop, test, and distribute your own data curation classes, packages, actors, and workflows that work with the Kurator software toolkit.

-For information about the **Kurator-Akka** workflow framework please see the [README](https://github.com/kurator-org/kurator-akka/blob/master/README.md) in the [Kurator-Akka](https://github.com/kurator-org/kurator-akka) repository
+For information about the **Kurator-Akka** workflow framework please see the [README](https://github.com/kurator-org/kurator-akka/blob/master/README.md) in the [Kurator-Akka](https://github.com/kurator-org/kurator-akka) repository.

 Structure of this repository
 ----------------------------